-For example, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Bayside Apartment Homes," representing 3.4% of the initial mortgage pool balance, the mortgaged real property is subject to a land use restriction agreement in favor of a local, state or federal agency.
-The agreement generally requires that (i) at least 22 of the units be reserved for tenants earning no more than 50.0% of the area median income and (ii) at least 71 of the units be reserved for tenants earning no more than 120% of the area median income, subject to certain rental restrictions.
+For example, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "The Point At Rockridge," representing 5.8% of the initial mortgage pool balance, the mortgaged real property is subject to a land use restriction agreement in favor of the County of Alameda, California.
+The agreement generally requires that at least 20.0% of the units be reserved for tenants earning no more than 50.0% of the area median income, subject to certain rental restrictions.